willemjanvdun/OCA_notes/notes.md

 - If there is no catch block, the exception will not be handled and the invoking method will throw the exception to the caller.
 - A method that throws a 'checked' exception i.e. an exception that is not a subclass of Error or RuntimeException, either must declare it in throws clause or put the code that throws the exception in a try/catch block.
 - Once the exception is caught the rest of the catch blocks at the same level (that is the ones associated with the same try block) are ignored

-## Java Basics
-- Java allows a class to implement multiple interfaces.
-In this way, Java supports multiple inheritance of types.
-"State", on the other hand, is represented by instance fields.
-Only a class can have instance fields and therefore, only a class can have a state.
-(Fields defined in an interface are always implicitly static, even if you don't specify the keyword static explicitly.
-Therefore, an interface does not have any state.)

 ## Imports
 - Bad syntax.
 A package statement can never have a *